Ricotta Date WafflesJump to Recipe

-These waffles sound fancier than they are and they taste more delicious than they sound.
+These Date Waffles sound fancier than they are and they taste more delicious than they sound.
 Did you follow that?

 Dates are one of my favorite natural sweeteners, but they can be a bit too sweet sometimes so it’s nice to serve them with slightly savory or tangy ingredients to cut some of the richness.
 Hence why bacon-wrapped dates are friggin’ delicious.

 In this case, the richness of the dates is balanced with a good dose of ricotta cheese (in the waffle and on top) and fresh lemon zest.

 I’ve been on a real waffle kick lately and I like how these are pretty much the antithesis of the last waffle I made.

 Homemade waffles topped with ricotta cheese and easy homemade date syrup.
 Wonderfully sweet and rich with just the right amount of tang.

 1) For syrup, dice dates, removing seeds.
 Stir together with water and syrup in a small saucepan until it’s simmering.
 Cook until it reduces to a syrup.
 Keep warm until ready to serve.

 2) Mix dry ingredients together in a large bowl.
 Mix wet ingredients (eggs/milk/butter) in a smaller bowl.

 3) Whisk wet ingredients into dry ingredients until well combined.
 The batter should be thick, but not dry or clumpy.